 Instructions

-- Mix everything together in a small pot and bring it to a gentle boil over medium heat, reduce to low heat and simmer for 15 minutes, stirring occasionally.
+- Blend everything together in a small pot using an immersion blender (or blend in blender or food processor) and bring it to a gentle boil over medium heat, reduce to low heat and simmer for 20-30 minutes, stirring occasionally.
+The sauce will thicken as it simmers.

 - Taste and adjust seasonings if necessary.
 If you like a thicker sauce, simmer it for longer.
 If you want a thinner sauce, stir in some water, 1 tablespoon at a time, until you reach the desired consistency.